roman-gravit/es6-es7-esn/README.md

 Hypertext markup language.
 Formatted text which will be interpreted by browser.
 This is the skeleton of the webpage,

-NOTE1: First browser was Nexus created by Tim Berners Lee.
+Note: First browser was Nexus created by Tim Berners Lee.
 He invented HTML also.

 ###  What is index.html